lrmtheboss/lrmtheboss/README.md

   - Bungeecord 1.12+
   - Java8+
   - plugin for logging player joins and leaves to a file based on the current date, if they have the appropriate permissions or LuckPerms group.
+- BossRemoteFiles (Alpha)
+  - Bungeecord and Spigot 1.12+
+  - Java8+
+  - Plugin for downloading files from a server for use byu other plugins.
+Best for networks that need the same file on multiple servers.
+  - Made to download from [BossFiles Repo](https://github.com/lrmtheboss/BossFiles)

 I have other projects that I am working on, but can't be listed for various reasons.